-Gone are the days when veganism was reserved for Birkenstock-clad hippies and animal-right activists.
-Lauded for its health benefits, veganism supports the ethical treatment of animals and a more sustainable lifestyle, and it’s finally hitting the masses.
-We’ve rounded up our favourite places to dine out for a vegan meal, whether in an all-vegan dining establishment or one that offers a stellar selection of vegan-friendly dishes.
-Check out this comprehensive guide to the best vegan restaurants in Hong Kong, offering up fresh and ethical meals every night of the week.
+Gone are the days when veganism was reserved for Birkenstock-clad hippies and animal-rights activists.
+Lauded for its health benefits, veganism supports the ethical treatment of animals and a more sustainable lifestyle, and the foodie side of the vegan lifestyle has finally hit the masses in the form of the plant-based dining movement.
+We’ve rounded up our favourite places to dine out for a vegan meal, from all-vegan dining establishment or ones that offer a stellar selection of vegan-friendly dishes.
+Check out this comprehensive guide to the best vegan and plant-based restaurants in Hong Kong, offering up healthy and conscious dining every night of the week.

 This relaxed Sheung Wan cafe serves up a small but specialised vegan menu of Asian-inspired dishes.
 Pop in for a light lunch of Tom Yum soybean fettuccine, or enjoy a variety of happy bagels with a selection of toppings, including truffle vegan cheese with avocado, or sea salt almond butter, or head in for an indulgent dessert of fluffy pancakes with coconut cream or Happy Cow vegan ice cream.